|Position:||Assistant Coach - Vertical Jumps and Multis|

 He served as an intern in the strength and conditioning area for Clemson during thesummer before his senior year.
 He is a United States Track and Field level 1 certified coach and is working toward level 2 certification.

-He and his wife, Ashley, have one child, Jaxon, and are expecting their second.
+He and his wife, Ashley, have a son, Jaxon, and a daughter, Aubrey.